qurantools/reftagger/README.md

 A reftagger for all the Quranic and Biblical references you may have.
 If you have a reference to "An-Nas 1-2" it would automatically insert a tooltip for that ayah so you don't need to link to it manually, and you don't need to google it separately.
 Everything is done inline so you can continue reading.
-This also works for Arabic sites that have Arabic Quranic / Biblical references.

 ## Installation